-If you’ve got something nasty in your ground… like soil borne disease or nematodes… then container growing helps to relieve the heartache.
+If you’ve got something nasty in your ground, like soil borne disease or nematodes (a common result of growing lots of Solanaceae plants in one spot, like tomatoes and peppers) then container growing helps to relieve the heartache.
 But the thing I love most about container growing is the control you have over the environmental conditions … and by that I mean …if it’s too hot, too cold, too wet, too windy… you can just pick up your pots and move them to a more protected spot until the environmental extremes have passed.
-You can’t do that with an in-ground vegie garden!
+It’s also easier to make your own little microclimate for them with a shadecloth cover or a mini-greenhouse to extend the range of vegetables you can grow in your climate zone.
+Not so easy with an in-ground vegie garden!

 1. Salad greens (lettuce, rocket/aruglia, Mizuna etc)